 What is brunch without cream cheese?
 Skip the bagels and have the kids stir "everything" bagel seasoning into cream cheese, then fill little celery boats with the mixture.
 Consider this also a training session for making their own after-school snack.

 Muesli, granola's easier-to-make (and healthier) cousin, requires no baking.
-It's all measure and mix, and the kids will have a blast putting this dish together.
-Put out oats, nuts, and dried fruits along with measuring spoons and let them make their mixture for this Muesli with Yogurt.
+It's all measure and mix, and all the kids.
+Put out oats, nuts, and dried fruits along with measuring spoons and let them make their muesli mixture for this Muesli with Yogurt recipe.
 They can also scatter it over individual bowls of yogurt, then top with fresh fruit to serve.
 For a super sweet finish to Mom's special brunch, add a drizzle of honey.